 The Ryan Zimmerman Renaissance is the gift that keeps on giving.
-Homers, extra base hits, infield singles, a renewed spring in his step–all products of this great age in Zim-history.
-Zimmerman scoring from first on a Howie Kendrick double is another product.
-The beeline he made for the clubhouse after touching home might be better though.
+Homers, extra-base hits, infield singles, a renewed spring in his step–all characteristic of this great age in Zimstory.
+Zimmerman scoring from first on a Howie Kendrick double is another unique byproduct.
+The beeline he made for the clubhouse after touching home might be even better, though.

 when the chipotle hits pic.twitter.com/Aw52D5uoXR

 He went from first to second to third to home to high-fives to steps and all the way into the clubhouse without stopping.
 Was he just too lightning fast to come to a stop without consequences?
 An object in motion will stay in motion unless acted upon by an external force, and no external force is great enough to stop Zim right now.
 Just don’t tell his plantar fasciitis we said that.